-As detailed in Section 1.1, CSG produced water storage facilities for the Project (PL 445 and PL 209) will use existing Project Atlas infrastructure in PL 1037 which includes:
+As detailed in Section 1.1, CSG produced water storage facilities for ATP 2059 will use existing Project Atlas infrastructure in PL 1037 which includes:

 - Aggregation dams for storing untreated CSG produced water: - Atlas Dams 1 and 2: existing purpose-built earthen dams comprising an impervious liner.
-Atlas Dam 1 has a storage capacity of 330 ML and Atlas Dam 2 is a dual celled dam with storage capacities of 330 ML and 550 ML in Cells 1 and 2, respectively. - Irrigation dams located adjacent to dedicated irrigation areas: - Lara Dam: existing irrigation dam with a storage capacity of 100 ML and an irrigation area of 105 ha (i.e., centre pivots 1 to 4). - Brine storage: - Brine Tanks 1 and 2: existing brine tanks each with a full storage volume (FSV) of 57 ML, a maximum operating volume (MOV) of 44 ML and a surface area of 1.65 ha; and - Additional brine storage: two brine tanks or a brine dam (with a comparable storage volume and surface area) required to meet the PL 1037 forecasted production rate (refer to Section 4.5).
+Atlas Dam 1 has a storage capacity of 330 ML and Atlas Dam 2 is a dual celled dam with storage capacities of 330 ML and 550 ML in Cells 1 and 2, respectively. - Irrigation dams located adjacent to dedicated irrigation areas: - Lara Dam: existing irrigation dam with a storage capacity of 100 ML. - Brine storage tanks. - Brine Tanks 1 and 2: existing brine tanks each with a full storage volume (FSV) of 57 ML, a maximum operating volume (MOV) of 44 ML and a surface area of 1.65 ha; and - Additional brine storage: two brine tanks or a brine dam (with a comparable storage volume and surface area) required to meet the PL 1037 forecasted production rate (refer to Section 4.5).

-Any additional CSG water or brine storage dams associated with PL 445 and PL 209 (i.e., if required and in addition to the PL 1037 dams) will be designed and assessed using the 'Manual for Assessing Hazard Categories and Hydraulic Performance of Structures' prepared by DES (DES 2016a).
+Any additional CSG water storage or brine dams associated with ATP 2059 (i.e., if required and in addition to the PL 1037 dams and brine tanks) will be designed and assessed using the 'Manual for Assessing Hazard Categories and Hydraulic Performance of Structures' prepared by DES (DES 2016a).
 If a dam is identified to be in the 'significant 'or 'high-hazard' category, it is considered a regulated dam and detailed dam design reports must be submitted to DES following granting of the EA (that provides in principle approvals of dam construction).